gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 Contribution is confidential or subject to any privilege, can be disregarded for all purposes, and will be of no force or effect.

-.ti 0
-5.3.
-Rights Granted by Contributors to the IETF Trust
+## Rights Granted by Contributors to the IETF Trust

 To the extent that a Contribution or any portion thereof is protected by copyright or other rights of authorship, the Contributor and each named